Former Route 91 property on Strip sold for nearly $93M

 The south edge of the Strip has a decidedly mixed landscape, with megaresorts on one side of Las Vegas Boulevard and small motels, retail space, boarded-up buildings and a never-finished Ferris wheel project on the other.

 But real estate activity has gained momentum in this area.
-In 2021, Clark County commissioners approved buying 34.5 acres in the area for $115.3 million combined for the Department of Aviation in two separate transactions.
+In 2021, Clark County commissioners approved buying 34.5 acres in the area for $115.3 million combined for the Department of Aviation.

 Last year, developers broke ground on Dream Las Vegas, a 531-room casino resort, and a 2.2-acre plot on the south Strip sold for about $12.8 million.